bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 1. Download the images
 2a.
 Flash the image using Ethernet over USB with 'snagboot' (recommended) 2b.
 Flash the image using a micro-SD card (legacy)
 3a.
-How snagtool images were built
+How snagboot images were built
 3b.
-How the iamges for SD card recovery were built
+How the images for SD card recovery were built

 ======================
 1. Download the images